tristanjoshuaalba/decoroustea/portfolio/content/posts/2020-11-27-introductory-post/index.md

 excerpt: I'm Tristan, a self-proclaimed data geek and aspiring web developer.
 ---

+It's 2:47PM and I'm changing this file to make a new commit.
 My first post using `@narative/gatsby-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.

 ## Headers